-What makes these gooey chocolate chip cookies healthier?
+- Try these gooey oat flour chocolate chip cookies next!

-- Softened butter: First up, you’ll need 1 stick of softened room temp butter for these gooey and soft cookies.
+- Butter: First up, you’ll need 1 stick of softened room temp butter for these gooey and soft cookies.

 - Eggs: You’re going to need 2 eggs for this recipe.

-- Vanilla extract: A dash of vanilla goes a long way and is a total must!
-You’ll need 1 and 1/2 teaspoons.
+- Vanilla Extract: A dash of vanilla goes a long way and is a total must!

-- Almond flour: Instead of regular flour, we’ll use 1 and 1/2 cups of almond flour.
-Blanched almond flour gives the chocolate chip cookies a light texture; try to avoid almond meal!
+- Almond Flour: Instead of regular flour, we use almond flour.
+Blanched almond flour gives these chocolate chip cookies a light texture.
+Avoid almond meal, it’s not the same!

-- Baking soda: Use 1 tsp of baking soda and remember that baking soda is not the same thing as baking powder.
+- Baking Soda: Remember that baking soda is not the same thing as baking powder.

-- Rolled oats: For this cookie recipe, you’ll need about 1/2 cup of rolled oats.
+- Rolled Oats: For these almond flour oatmeal cookies, you’ll need about 1/2 cup of rolled oats.
 Remember to use certified gluten-free if you need and do not substitute with steal-cut oats.

-- Chocolate chips or chunks: You’ll add 1/2 cup of chocolate chips or chunks.
-My favorite brand is Lily’s Chocolate Chips which are sweetened with stevia.
+- Chocolate Chips: You’ll add 1/2 cup of chocolate chips or chunks.

 - Baking sheet